 It is a good practice to randomise the PSU identifiers to prevent respondents from being indirectly identified (it makes the linking to particular locations or geographical pattern impossible).
 However, the randomisation process should ensure that the value of 'PSU' for a respondent does not change over time.

-&lt;sup>27 This does not necessarily imply that there is a second stage of sampling.
+26 This does not necessarily imply that there is a second stage of sampling.

-&lt;sup>28 This does not necessarily imply that there is a second stage of sampling.
+27 This does not necessarily imply that there is a second stage of sampling.

 DB062: SECONDARY SAMPLING UNITS [SSU]